• "Enter your caption here"

 Phonological Awareness

-Phonological awareness (PA) skills are the building blocks for developing a 'sound' strategy for literacy acquisition.
+Phonological awareness (PA) skills are the building blocks for developing a 'sound' strategy for written language acquisition.
 In this workshop we discuss the four key PA skills children need to support phonics, look at the sequence of development of these skills and cover strategies and activities to promote this learning.
 We also have some time to look at, and share resources that might be useful in the classroom context.

 Voice Care for Professional Voice Users